 Let me give you a simple but telling example.

 Susan invests $5,000 annually between the age of 25 and 35 and earns 7% annually.
 She puts away a total of $50,000.

 Bill invests $5,000 annually between the age of 35 and 65 and earns 7% annually.
 He saves a total of $150,000.

 When Susan reaches 65, she will have amassed $602,070, while Bill will have $540,741.

 Lesson learned–the sooner you begin, the better off you will be as you approach retirement.
 Take full advantage of your company’s retirement program.
 If your company doesn’t have a savings plan, there are many simple ways that you can get started.
 Feel free to reach out to me and I can assist you.

 I hope you’ve found this review to be educational and helpful.
 Let me emphasize again that it is my job to assist you!
-If you have any questions or would like to discuss any matters, please feel free to give me or any of my team members a call.
+If you have any questions or would like to discuss any matters regarding retirement myths or financial strategies, please feel free to give me or any of my team members a call.